Anicia Peters: Academic career

-In Namibia, she started several initiatives such as the Namibia Women in Computing conference and three chapters of the Association for Computing Machinery (ACM).
+In Namibia, she started several initiatives, such as the Namibia Women in Computing conference and three chapters of the Association for Computing Machinery.
 One such local chapter is the ACM-W. She further chaired the International Culture and Computer Science Conference in Windhoek in October 2016.
-She also initiated and co-chaired the inaugural Africa Human Computer Interaction Conference (AfriCHI) in Nairobi, Kenya, in November 2016 and served as special advisor to AfriCHI2018.
+She also initiated and co-chaired the inaugural Africa Human Computer Interaction Conference in Nairobi, Kenya, in November 2016 and served as special advisor to the conference in 2018.
 In 2016, Peters was made Star Of The Week by the New Era newspaper highlighting her work in academia and research.

 In February 2017, she was featured as one of 20 prominent personalities in Who's Who Namibia 2017.
 She is also one of 10 African Women Rolemodels in Technology featured by Afchix.

-From 2020 until her appointment as CEO of the NCRST, Peters served as the Pro-Vice Chancellor for Research, Innovation and Development at the University of Namibia, where she was responsible for overseeing the university's research and innovation activities.
+From 2020 until she was appointed CEO of the National Commission of Research, Science and Technology, Peters served as the Pro-Vice Chancellor for Research, Innovation and Development at the University of Namibia, overseeing the university's research and innovation activities.

-In July 2021, was appointed by President Hage Geingob (President of Namibia) as the Chairperson of the Namibia Presidential Task Force on the Fourth Industrial Revolution.
+In July 2021, she was appointed by President Hage Geingob as the Chairperson of the Namibia Presidential Task Force on the Fourth Industrial Revolution.